 - Insure some control or oversight of committee work?

-- Insure, at least in the case of the executive director, that the committee has someone who can provide deep organizational expertise?
+- Insure, at least in the case of the executive director, that the committee has someone on it with deep organizational expertise?

 - Some or all of the above?